torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

   # cat /proc/7353/cgroup
   0::/../container_id2

-Note that this kind of setup is not encouraged.
+Note that this kind of setup is yest encouraged.
 A task inside cgroup namespace should only be exposed to its own cgroupns hierarchy.

-setns(2) to another cgroup namespace is allowed when:
+setns(2) to ayesther cgroup namespace is allowed when:

 (a) the process has CAP_SYS_ADMIN against its current user namespace (b) the process has CAP_SYS_ADMIN against the target cgroup
     namespace's userns

-No implicit cgroup changes happen with attaching to another cgroup namespace.
+No implicit cgroup changes happen with attaching to ayesther cgroup namespace.
 It is expected that the someone moves the attaching process under the target cgroup namespace root.